Tag cloud, word cloud, text cloud, wordle…they all refer to the same thing: a visual representation of words that appear most frequently in a text.

 2. Click on the Generate Cloud button.
 You’ll now have a wordle to work with.

 3. Customize your wordle.
 Tweak your visual by changing the theme, font, word quantity, etc.

 4. Download your wordle.
 When you’re satisfied with your wordle, you can download it in high-definition SVG and PNG images, ready to share with your team!
 You can also download a CSV file with your raw data (frequency and relevance scores).

 In a matter of seconds, you have a ready-made, customized word cloud that delivers insights in the form of grouped words.
 At a glance, you can easily spot the topics that customers mention most often, giving you an idea about what’s most important to your customers.

 Wordles are eye-catching and, most importantly, they provide quick and simple insights.

-They help you detect words or topics that appear most often in qualitative data, from customer feedback and reviews, to emails and tweets.
-Not only do they help you get rid of the noise that comes with large volumes of text, they also help you gain valuable insights that you can use as a starting point on your text analysis journey.
+They help you detect words or topics that appear most often in qualitative data, from customer feedback and reviews to emails and tweets.
+Not only do they help you get rid of the noise that comes with large volumes of text, but they also help you gain valuable insights that you can use as a starting point on your text analysis journey.

 MonkeyLearn’s new online word cloud tool stands out from the crowd because it’s infused with artificial intelligence and powerful algorithms that detect word patterns and relevance, remove stopwords, and more.
 It also looks good, is free from pesky ads, and is easy to use.